 I have some radiator foil for the side windows and an insulated windscreen cover (basically the same) which hangs nicely by the front seats, leaving space for a cat to get underneath in the centre without disturbing it.
 The back has an option of radiator foil or a non-insulated ‘popup’ windscreen cover which pops in to the gaps beautifully.
 All will be tested when act of cat is applied as much as in any weather.
 They stay in by magic (slid inside the rubber edge).
 Usually I prefer to sleep with a view but they could be useful for keeping out sun.

 It’s a Multi Purpose Vehicle with a high roof and it’s been designed to have an internal roof rack.
 At £100+ for the specially designed one I thought no thanks, but it would be useful to put things up out of the way.
 Dunelm do an extendable tension rod which fits in the gap perfectly.
 It might not be as strong as the Peugeot one but does give the ability to hang things like curtains or build rooftop storage.
 I made a frame from 4 bits of wood with square lashings then put the annoying big things such as chairs and tables on it.
 The movement and having to secure things is quite annoying so I think it’s going to have to only be put in if absolutely necessary.
-I’ll live with the squeaks of the tension rods because they are useful for hanging things on (including tying the frame up).
+The tension rods might squeak a bit but they are useful for hanging things on (including tying the frame up) and clipping the feline to, and I discovered when the car was very heavily loaded and I needed somewhere to put a sledge out of the way that it fits very nicely above the passenger seat and will provide easily accessible storage for light items.
 I may slip a chair in the footwell behind the driver seat if the weather looks exceptionally good but if I need to conserve space I have a small stool and tiny table which fit fairly flat in the footwell under the frame.